 Your college no doubt has a list of prohibited items.
 This list varies from school to school, so it’s important to research this topic to ensure you’re not bringing any of them.
 RA’s will often come into your room to inspect and you can get in trouble if you have a prohibited item.

-Some things that tend to go against the rules are candles, space heaters, microwaves, hot plates, and incense.
+Other schools can ban things like microwaves, wallpaper, decals, plug in air fresheners, and waterbeds.
+Always check your school’s list of prohibited items before you even start packing.
 If you can’t find this list online or in your paperwork, make sure you call the housing department on campus.

 Pets also tend to be prohibited, but some students try to sneak them in anyway.
-You absolutely won’t be able to hide a cat or a dog in your dorm!
+You absolutely won’t be able to hide a cat or a dog in your dorm for very long!
 On top of that, your pets will be unhappy cooped up in such a small area.

 Over-packing is one of the top mistakes students make when moving to their college dorm.
-While you want to bring necessities and a few things related to your hobbies or favorite entertainments, you don’t want to pack everything you have.
-For example, you most likely have quite a few books; Don’t pack them all.
+While you want to bring necessities and a few things related to your hobbies, you don’t want to pack everything you have.
+For example, you most likely have quite a few books; don’t pack them all.
 Pick and choose a few favorites or novels you haven’t read yet.

 This suggestion goes for most hobbies.
 If you play video games, you don’t need to bring three consoles and the 100 games you own.
 Or every single craft you enjoy taking part in in your free time.
 You’ll always be able to bring stuff back to your home after the first semester and take new things with you after the winter break.

-Dorm rooms don’t tend to be spacious and you will have to share this tiny space with another person.
+Dorm rooms don’t tend to be spacious and you likely will have to share this tiny space with another person.
 Be respectful and pack smart.
-It’s important to be realistic about the free time you will have and not pack every single item you have or enjoy.
+It’s important to be realistic about the free time you will have, the space available, and not pack every single item you have or enjoy.